Biggest Zoo in the World: Area vs Animals (2026 Guide)

 - Country: India

 Arignar Anna Zoological Park, also known as Vandalur Zoo, opened in 1976 near Chennai.
-It was created to be one of South Asia’s largest zoological parks, providing spacious naturalistic habitats for a wide variety of animals.
+It is one of South Asia’s largest zoos, offering spacious, naturalistic habitats for a wide variety of animals.

-The zoo is home to hundreds of species, including tigers, lions, elephants, and deer.
-Visitors can explore safari zones or walk through well-planned enclosures that mimic the animals’ native environments.
+The zoo is home to hundreds of species, including tigers, lions, elephants and deer.
+Visitors can explore safari zones or walk through enclosures that mimic the animals’ native environments.

-Fun Fact: With around 2,389 animals from 178 species, this zoo is both vast and diverse, making it a top destination for families and wildlife enthusiasts.
+With around 2,389 animals from 178 species, this zoo is both vast and diverse, making it a top destination for wildlife enthusiasts and families.

 8. The Living Desert Zoo & Gardens — USA